P4v4n5/NineProcessesCreation_OS_Assignment/README.md

 # NineProcessesCreation_OS_Assignment - COEN 283 HomeWork 1

-This C code demonstrates the creation of multiple child processes using the `fork()` system call in a Unix-like environment.
+This C code demonstrates the creation of 9 child processes using the `fork()` system call in a Unix-like environment.
 Here's a breakdown of how the code works:

 1. **Header Files**: Includes necessary header files like `stdio.h`, `sys/wait.h`, and `unistd.h`.